iTwin/itwin-cli/README.md

+> **⚠️ Note:**
+> The iTwin CLI is in active development and is **not intended for production workflows**.
+It is pre-release and may contain breaking changes in the future.

 # iTwin Platform CLI

 The **iTwin Platform CLI** is a command-line tool for interacting with the [iTwin Platform](https://developer.bentley.com).
 It enables automation of common workflows such as managing iTwins and iModels, synchronizing design data, handling storage, and controlling user access.